 If a child is allowed to participate in congressional meetings, they must undergo online training and be present during in-person training.
 They also must be separately registered and receive a name tag.

-A child must be accompanied by an adult at all time.
-Parent or a guardian bears full responsibility for the child at all time.
+A child must be accompanied by an adult at all times.
+A parent or a guardian carries full responsibility for the child at all times.

-Ukraine Action Summit is designed to provide an opportunity to U.S. constituents to meet with their elected officials and advocate for Ukraine.
-Residents and citizens of other countries may participate in UAS only based on special invitation from the organizing committee.
+The Ukraine Action Summit is designed to provide an opportunity to U.S. constituents to meet with their elected officials and advocate for Ukraine.
+Residents and citizens of other countries may participate in the Advocacy component of the UAS only based on special invitation from the organizing committee.
+Participation in the Conference is open to guests from other countries and non-US based NGOs active in Ukraine issues are encouraged to apply to participate in the Expo.